How Long After Getting A Tattoo Can You Shower – Bathing With New Ink

 A day or two after the tattoo was done, you can go back to your original routine, while taking certain precautions of course.
 For starters, one should not stay in the shower for an incredibly extended period of prolonged water exposure can cause damage to the skin.
 Keep your showers to a maximum of ten minutes to avoid this kind of damage to the surface.

-The tattoo can also be cleaned using a cotton swab and light soap and water to prevent it from catching an infection.
+The tattoo can also be cleaned using a cotton swab (see these on Amazon) and light soap and water to prevent it from catching an infection.